 Of course, as the Attorney-General for Ireland remarked in the House of Commons, this is a direct incitement to murder.
 That is nothing new for Mr. Rossa, but what ought not to be forgotten or overlooked, is that it is a letter of this nature from a ruffian of this type that the managers of United Ireland think desirable to pick out for insertion in the very first number of the journal through which they were addressing the people of Ireland.
 Mr. McCarthy and his companions in this last literary venture have a good deal to answer for.
-In another chapter we shall see how the advice which was so thoughtfully transcribed went home to those whom it was intended to reach.
-(1) In his speech in the House of Commons in February, 1882, the Attorney-General for Ireland asked the following pertinent question: "But who defended 'Captain Moonlight'?
+In another chapter we shall see how the advice which was so thoughtfully transcribed went home to those whom it was intended to reach. which seem likely to obtain enclosee amor reason than that no one has bitherto taken the tolich of contradict the - For instance-It is an absolute fallacy that the Low League h. controlled or diminished outrages; and it is equally a subject subject (1) In his speech in the House of Commons in February, 1882, the Attorney-General for Ireland asked the following pertinent question: "But who defended 'Captain Moonlight'?
 It was sworn at the trial that the Land League was connected with these outrages.
-The defence was undoubtedly carried on by the Land League.
-Where did the hundred guineas for counsel come from?
+The defence was undoubtedly carried on by the Land League Where did the hundred guineas for counsel come from?
 Who paid the original retainer and the refreshers from day to day?
 The question had never been answered.
-Those fees were not paid from subscriptions."
-CHAPTER X.
+Those fees were not paid from subscriptions." striot? read the account of the trial of Connell and his accomplices Core Winter Assizes, for the year 1882.
+(1) contributor.
+In the very first number of the paper of which Mr.

-POPULAR FALLACIES WITH REGARD TO THE LAND LEAGUE.
+nathout some reference to its carliest and perhaps most remarkable POPULAR FALLACIES WITH REGARD TO THE LAND LEAGUE.